MarufZak/study-logs/understanding-linux-kernel/README.md

 **INode** is a data structure that contains all information for filesystem to handle a file, which includes (according to POSIX): file type, number of hard links associated with this file, file length in bytes, device id, INode number as id of file in filesystem, UID of file owner, user group ID, file change, last access and other timestamps, and access rights (owner, group, others).

 File handling.
-Process in User Mode cannot directly interract with hardware devices (memory in this case), so we need `syscalls` to interract with it (which operate in kernel mode).
+Process in User Mode cannot directly interact with hardware devices (memory in this case), so we need `syscalls` to interact with it (which operate in kernel mode).
 For example, `open` syscall is used to open a file.
 It returns a file descriptor (unique ID of open resouce that’s managed by OS to track and manage opened files), and creates file object, that contains set of flags, how file is opened, file poiner (current position in file where read/write happens) and etc. The contents of file can be accessed sequentially or randomly.

 Files are deleted when the links count in the `INode` reaches 0.